cambiotraining/sars-cov-2-genomics/05-lineage_assignment.md

 pangolin --usher --alignment --outdir results/pangolin/ --outfile uk_india_report.csv --threads 8 data/all_sequences.fa
 ```

-From VS Code, we could save this command in a script (File > New File) and save it in the `scripts` folder with the filename `pangolin.sh` (or another informative name of your choice).
+Using a text editor like `nano`, we could include this command in a script and save it in the `scripts` folder with the filename `pangolin.sh` (or another informative name of your choice).

 We can open the `uk_india_report.csv` file on our spreadsheet software to look at the results.
 In the column called "scorpio_call" we can see several samples that were classified as "Alpha" and "Delta" variants.